 Male Chartreux cats can weigh up to 16 pounds, but females tend to be on the smaller size weighing 9 pounds or less.

-These powerful cats possess unusually strong claws.
+These big cats possess unusually strong claws.
 They can climb rocks and trees with ease!
 But don’t let that fool you, they love to be inside as well!
 Norwegian Forest cats will need cat trees and towers, as well as scratching posts to ensure they are stimulated enough.

 The Turkish Van cat hails from the mountains of Turkey.
 In their home country, Turkish Vans are considered a treasure.
-The Van is a large cat that is often confused with its cousin, the Turkish Angora.
+The Van is a large cat breed that is often confused with its cousin, the Turkish Angora.
 But Vans outweigh their cousins.

 It’s hard to believe that any cat breed has an affinity for water, but the Turkish Van does.
 Aside from enjoying a splash, they’re sturdy, playful, and active cats.
 With quite the muscular and athletic build, these felines make jumping a breeze.